shaleen-wonder-ent/user-guides/HSM_Implementation_Explained.md

 No `-SI` or `-CI` suffixes needed — there's only one key per purpose, replicated to both regions.

+> 💡 **Key size note:** RSA 3072 is the modern PCI-DSS / NIST recommended minimum and matches the technical deployment guide.
+RSA 2048 is still supported but is being phased out for new deployments.

 ---

 #### Step 4: Set up RBAC (permissions)